mywristbands/puptinder/Final-Project-Documentation.md

 Finally, I implemented the messagesView (the one where you chat with other people).

 ### Hajra Mobashar
+Most of my work involved in implementing the UI for most of the view controllers.
+I also implemented the usage of a UIimage extension api that lets you use GIFs on image views.
+These were all the animations that I put into the app to help it flow a lot more cleanly.
+I also helped make most of the design for the app along with Alannah.
+Between the two of us we did all the front end and implementation of Api calls (and hooking up the back end to front end) for the view controllers.

 ** We all contributed to some form of general bug fixing, account creating, and testing.